Assessing imbalance in signed brain networks: Results

 \subsubsection{Tendency to make hubs}

-A related index is the one named \emph{tendency to make hubs} (TMH), introduced in~\cite{Saberi2021} and quantifying the tendency of a given degree distribution - when dealing with signed graphs, both the positive and the negative one - to host hubs.
-Hereby, we adopt a slightly different index, rooted in statistical theory and reducing the functional form of a given degree distribution to just one number.
-Named \emph{coefficient of variation} (CV), it is defined as the ratio between the standard deviation and the expected value of the reference distribution: in symbols,
+A related index is the one named \emph{tendency to make hubs}, introduced in~\cite{Saberi2021} and quantifying the tendency of a given degree distribution - when dealing with signed graphs, both the positive and the negative degree distributions need to be considered - to host hubs.
+Hereby, we adopt a slightly different index, rooted in statistical theory and reducing the functional form of a given degree distribution to just one number: named \emph{coefficient of variation} (CV), it is defined as the ratio between the standard deviation and the expected value of the reference distribution, i.e.

 and